dwarvesf/WeAreHiring/archived/fullstack-engineer-fintech.md

 - You will get to be a member of a community where we learn and discuss everything technology.

 ### Our interview process
-1. **Review**
-After we receive applications, we will screen and review for various criteria.
+1. **Review**<br>After we receive applications, we will screen and review for various criteria.

-2. **Team Interview**
-Successful candidates will have a 30-min talk with our HR manager, our engineering manager and/or relevant team members.
+2. **Team Interview**<br>Successful candidates will have a 30-min talk with our HR manager, our engineering manager and/or relevant team members.

-3. **Technical Interview**
-Candidates will engage in a technical interview with an engineering leader from our team.
+3. **Technical Interview**<br>Candidates will engage in a technical interview with an engineering leader from our team.
 This session is designed to assess your technical expertise and problem-solving mindset.

-4. **Offer**
-Engineers who we believe will be a great addition to our team will receive an offer from us right away.
+4. **Offer**<br>Engineers who we believe will be a great addition to our team will receive an offer from us right away.

 > **[Apply now](mailto:spawn@d.foundation)** (We respond within three days)

 **Your dream job not listed?
 Not a big deal.
-We hardly ever say no to talented people.**
+We hardly ever say no to talented people.**\
-[**Shoot us an email**](mailto:spawn@dwarvesv.com) with your LinkedIn / CV [**Join our Discord**](https://discord.gg/dwarvesv) of +300 other engineers and designers
+[**Shoot us an email**](mailto:spawn@dwarvesv.com) with your LinkedIn / CV\
+[**Join our Discord**](https://discord.gg/dwarvesv) of +300 other engineers and designers